marekdedic/ICLR-2024-paper/review-responses.md

 # Changes to be made

 - [x] Improve abstract
-- [ ] Simple definition of coarsening in intro?
+- [x] Simple definition of coarsening in intro?
 - [x] Better explanation of sequence complexity
-- [ ] Better explanation of decoupling
 - [x] Better explain why we care about coarsening - motivation behind even studying this